Understanding the Phases of Cloud Migration for Businesses

 • What format is the data in the source cloud, and to which format will it be migrated?

-• What attributes does this data have?
+• What properties does this data have?

 • Is there any redundant data?

-d.
-Choose a Data Migration Tool
+C. Choose the Right Migration Tool

 Compare the data migration tools’ supported features, performance, scalability, security, etc., and opt for the one that meets your needs.

-2. During the Migration Phase
+2. Migration Initiation and Monitoring Phase

 During migration, data is transferred from the source cloud to the target cloud.
 For this phase to be successful, careful coordination and execution are required.
 Here are the critical steps involved in this phase: